Tagalog Timed Text Style Guide

 - Punctuation should be included within the quotation marks if the quote is an independent clause and outside if it’s not:

-- Quoted sentences should be preceded by a colon, and start with a capital letter:
+- Quoted sentences should be preceded by a comma instead of a colon and start with a capital letter:

 - If the quote starts the sentence, a comma should be used, unless quoting a question: